The Impossible (2012 film): Critical response

 Damon Wise of The Guardian gave the film four stars out of five.
 He also praised the performances, stating that "as Maria, Watts is both brave and vulnerable, and her scenes with the young Lucas (the excellent Tom Holland) are among the film's best, with adult and child now unexpected equals, the mother humbled, the son rising to the challenge.
 McGregor, meanwhile, gives one of his best performances as the sad and desperate Henry, trying to play the hero, the provider, while knowing his cause is almost certainly lost."
 About the film, he added: "Part of the appeal of this affecting and powerful drama is that it puts the viewer right in the moment at every stage, using authentic locations and tsunami survivors to hammer home the reality of this tragedy."

 Eric Kohn of IndieWire gave the film a "B−" grade and stated that the film "suffers from the greater problem of emphasising a feel-good plot within the context of mass destruction."

-According to The New York Times reviewer A. O. Scott, this narrowly defined cinematic framing of the disaster through European and not Thai lenses represents "a troubling complacency and a lack of compassion in The Impossible", a movie which he found to be "less an examination of mass destruction than the tale of a spoiled holiday."
+According to The New York Times reviewer A. O. Scott, the narrowly defined cinematic framing of the disaster through European and not Thai lenses represents "a troubling complacency and a lack of compassion in The Impossible", a movie which he found to be "less an examination of mass destruction than the tale of a spoiled holiday."

-Response from victims
+Victim response

-Simon Jenkins, a British survivor from Portsmouth, wrote to The Guardian, stating the film is "beautifully accurate".
-This was in response to critics commenting that the film is "overdramatic" and "whitewashed".
-He says of the comments, "As I must, I've never been the sort of person to revisit and analyse events of the past, but some of these articles frustrated me.
+Simon Jenkins, a British survivor from Portsmouth, wrote to The Guardian in response to critics who opined that the film was "overdramatic" and "whitewashed", stating that it was "beautifully accurate".
+He said, "I've never been the sort of person to revisit and analyse events of the past, but some of these articles frustrated me.
 Had this film been purely about the tale of a western middle class family's 'ruined' holiday then I would have agreed.
 For me, it was the exact opposite.
 Rather than concentrating on the 'privileged white visitors', the film portrayed the profound sense of community and unity that I experienced in Thailand, with this family at the centre of it.
 Both for my (then) 16-year-old self and the Belón family, it was the Thai people who waded through the settled water after the first wave had struck to help individuals and families… The Thai people had just lost everything – homes, businesses, families – yet their instinct was to help the tourists."